FunkyNoodles/EclipsingBinariesLightCurveGenerator/README.md

 	limb darkening effect, their graphs will not be accurate, especially when the two stars vary greatly in size (radius wise).
 Try using (4000,3000,3000,4000) as a set of inputs, respectively.
 Notice how in the light curve there is a curved dip and a flat-bottomed dip.
 This is limb darkening effect kicking in.
-Other online simulators will not generate this effect.
+Some other online simulators will not generate this effect.

 	This simulator does not take in other variables that affect binary stars.
 First